neurodivergence/neurodivergence/README.md

 bipolar II comorbid bpd

-dni if u like my ex im tired of yall lol
+dni if u like my ex im tired of yall lol. i will not change for a person and im better expressing this way

 > anyways check out my art